emmajphillips/sei-group-project-3/README.md

 ### My contribution

-I oversaw the user models within the back-end and how it connected to the friends and expenses models in order for the app to function properly.
+I oversaw the user models within the back-end and how it connected to the friends and expenses models in order for the app to function properly, testing various requests through Insomnia.
 I carried this through to the front-end where I managed the account pages, allowing users to see their balance, 'top up' or 'transfer' funds between their bank, update their profile picture and information, and set their notification preferences (NB we were unable to implement notifications during development, so this an anticipated future feature).

+One of the small details that I worked on across the account pages and the rest of the application, was to incorporate favicons to improve user experience and add a visual beyond just text.
+I used Font Awesome having worked with it in the previous project.

 I also took on the design concept along with quite a bit of its implementation with the front-end.